Back To Work

 I also know that grief is different for everybody.
 There is no template nor rhyme or reason for how it effects you and no right or wrong way to grieve.
 I am in regular contact with other bereaved parents and we are all grieving in our own way.
 Even Clare and I grieve differently.
 We need to respect that and give each other the space to do so.
 Grief is personal and often very lonely but we have plenty to learn from each other.
 I have chosen to face it head on because confrontation works for me.
 I have rationalised that by grabbing it by the throat I can keep it in front of me and look it in the eye, but it doesn’t make my grieving strategy better than anyone else’s.

 I have taken great comfort from reading other people’s blogs, talking to them and learning from their experiences.
-Three ladies in particular have helped me immensely.
+Three people in particular have helped me immensely.
 I can’t name them because I have no right to invade their privacy but they have all lost children.
 One has lost two, and another has had to go through the harrowing process of legal procedure for medical negligence.
 The other runs a charity that helps bereaved parents and sent me a number of messages when I was feeling very low at Christmas.
 Despite their own pain they have all reached out to help me.
 I know they read this blog, and I thank them all.
 It’s amazing how much a little, perfectly timed note from someone who has been where you are can help when everything around you seems hopeless.
 We have different weapons but are fighting the same demons, and with each others help we are keeping them at bay.
-But it’s not a battle that’s there to be won – it’s a fight that will only end when we ourselves die.

 So, that’s where we are today.
 I have no idea if I am genuinely ready to go back to work full time but there is only one way to find out.
 I am not the same person but that’s ok.
 I am sadder but also stronger, wiser and with a more appreciative perspective on life.
-Considering what I do for a living, you could argue that I am now better qualified to do it.
 Either way, it’s time to remove the public face of grief that I have worn for the last six months and replace it with a fresh, more positive persona.
 The fog has started to lift.
 I can sense that there are blue skies out there somewhere and I am determined to find them.
-I will also take all the lessons I have learned from my son about love and apply them to the way I work and do my best to make others feel better and be a force for goodness, kindness and laughter wherever I go.
+I will also try to take all the lessons I have learned from my son about love and apply them to the way I work and do my best to make others feel better and be a force for goodness, kindness and laughter wherever I go.

 Watch out world.
 I’m coming back.
 Well, I’m going to try, anyway……..